P.O. Box 200

 A trip to Cabbage Key is the fun part of the trip; the food is okay, but nothing you would ordinarily drive this far to enjoy.
 Just enjoy the laid back ambiance.

-was a private home for many years before the inn and restaurant were
+Cabbage Key was a private home for many years before the inn and restaurant were opened in 1944.

-In Paradise".
 There is outside and inside dining at Cabbage Key.
-The